WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What if there's a power outage during CoinJoin?
 Do I loose my coins?

 No you don't.
+CoinJoins are atomic, they happen or they don't.
 If your wallet crash or your computer goes offline during CoinJoin you can simply register for a new CoinJoin.
 :::